Sustainable Development of Ribes, Aronia – Elderberry as Commerical Crops in the Northeast

 Target 3 Develop cultural practices, market standards and sample primary processed products.

-(Dates have been adjusted.)
+(Dates have been adjusted slightly.)

 Milestone 1 (Fall, 2003) Make results of the first year’s fungicide trials, and gooseberry industry standards available to extension educators and 20 growers in newsletters and a meeting.